 The Tangles series was created in the studio.
 Dried flowers, ribbons, threads and fabrics were all collected together and intermingled in a box, my personal collection of treasures.
 At this point they seemed to represent the entanglements and confusions of life at the time and a search for meaning.

 This eclectic group of paintings represents a pure fascination with the painting as it’s own subject.
 I was interested in our inner landscape and what emerges from the subconscious, and particularly the underlying decision-making when there was no fixed outcome in mind.
 Free expression, experimentation, colour sensitivities… all help us understand ourselves on a deeper level.
+The natural and organic forms still there.

 The Bradenstoke paintings were created in the studio from memory.
 It involved a deep searching over many layers trying to convey the feeling of walking across uneven terrain which was open to the elements.